안녕하세요~ 토미입니다!

 Can you see the tissue move just a little bit?

-Did you see the tissue swings a lot?
+Did you know the tissue swings a lot?

-It is like you are punching tissue with your air from your mouth.
+It is like you are punching tissue with the air from your mouth.

-Aspirated sounds are pronounced with a little bit higher pitch than plain sounds.
+Aspirated sounds are pronounced with a higher pitch than plain sounds.

-As you can see, it is very natural to raise the pitch a little bit when you pronounce aspirated sounds.
+Raising the pitch a little bit is natural when you pronounce aspirated sounds.

 Tense consonants (경음/된소리)

-These tense consonants (경음 or 된소리) require the stronger use of muscle, but barely produce the air.
+These tense consonants (경음 or 된소리) require the more substantial use of muscle but barely produce air.

 It is like you hold your breath or block the air in your throat.

-If you pronounce it correctly, the tissue in front of your mouth would not move at all.
+If you pronounce it correctly, the tissue before your mouth will not move.

 Also, their pitch is the highest among plain and aspirated consonants.

-Can you see tense consonants have one level higher pitch compared to plain and strong consonants?
+Can you see that tense consonants have a pitch that is one level higher than plain and strong consonants?

 The difference in pitch is very obvious.

-As you can see, It is important to understand not only the amount of air you let out from your mouth, but also the different level of pitch.
+As you can see, it is important to understand the amount of air you let out from your mouth and the different pitch levels.

-It is easily overlooked and even not written in some reference books, nor even native speakers teach you because they lower or higher the pitch unconsciously.
+It is easily overlooked and even not written in some reference books, nor even native speakers teach you because they lower or raise the pitch unconsciously.

-Therefore, you can pay more attention to the pitch and then probably you could make yourself understood more easily.
+Therefore, you can pay more attention to the pitch and make yourself understand more easily.

-However, if you pronounce words wrong, the meaning of the words change a lot and you could make Korean people confused.
+However, if you pronounce words wrong, the meaning of the words changes a lot, and you could confuse Korean people.

-So here are some examples of sets of similar sounding words which have completely different meanings.
+So here are some examples of sets of similar-sounding words with entirely different meanings.

 달 [dal] vs. 탈 딸 [ddal] 달 [dal] vs. 탈 딸 [ddal] 달 [dal] vs. 탈 딸 [ddal]